Showing posts with label impeachment. Show all posts

 The Law: The Constitution dictates that only if two-thirds of the Senate find a person guilty can they be convicted of an impeachable offense.
 The Senate cannot fine or imprison a guilty party.
 The only penalty it can impose is a ban from holding public office.
 Other punishment is left to the courts.

 Scenario 1: All the Democrats and at least 17 Republicans vote against Trump, making him the first president ever to be found guilty by the Senate.
 Richard Nixon resigned rather than face such a vote.
 Andrew Johnson was almost impeached and convicted by a Republican dominated Senate in 1868.
 There were 35 votes against Johnson (guilty) and 19 for him (not guilty).
 The Republicans needed just one more vote, but did not get it.
-Historically speaking, a president has never been convicted.
+Historically speaking, no president has ever been convicted.
 The founding fathers intentionally made it difficult, requiring not a mere majority but a very large majority, in order to avoid impeachment becoming a matter of mere partisanship.

 For Trump to be convicted, additional evidence will need to be presented during the trial, evidence so damning that it would force Republicans to repudiate him.
 Given the several week delay in starting the proceedings, it seems possible that Democrats might find such a smoking gun.
 For example, there might be a phone call or an email that links Trump directly to those who invaded the Houses of Congress.
-Conviction would divide the Republican Party into two irreconcilable camps, in the short term, but as happened after they repudiation of Nixon, the GOP would be in a position to revive and move on.
+Conviction would divide the Republican Party into two irreconcilable camps, in the short term, but as happened after they repudiated Nixon, the GOP would be in a position to revive and move on.
 This is a bitter pill for Republicans, but it the best option for them in the long run, and also for the nation.

 Scenario 2: A majority of the Senate votes to convict Trump, but that majority falls short of 67 votes.
 Instead, he could be taken to court on related charges and found guilty.
 For example, he might be charged with incitement to riot and being an accessory to the murder of one or more of the people who died in the attack on Congress.
 In addition, there are other court cases awaiting Trump, notably in New York State.
 A court conviction of any kind would weaken Trump and keep Republicans in turmoil, and might lengthen the struggle for control of their party until the 2024 elections.
 Normally, the party in power loses some seats to years after winning the presidency, but if the Republicans are internally at war, the Democrats would have a chance to win additional power the 2022 Congressional elections.